 - Genes: The skin colour of a child depends on both parents - it is a result of incomplete dominance in genes that determine skin colour.
 This means that instead of being the colour of either one of the parents, the child will be a mix of both.

 Dullness of skin, on the other hand, is related to the appearance of the skin.
 It is a blanket term used to describe conditions that cause the yellowing or darkening of the skin tone.
 The main reason behind dullness of skin is a lack of nutrients and oxygen to the skin.
 After the age of 30, the skin needs more upkeep as the renewal process of the skin slows down.
 Hence, dullness is also a result of skin aging.
 If your skin dullness is due to either of these two reasons, then the following simple tips will help you:

 - Hydrate: Skin cells require water as much as any other cells do.
 Without water, skin cells shrivel up and can get easily damaged.
 Drinking enough water daily can then mean the difference between dull skin and skin that no one can resist pinching (lightly, we hope).
-You can read more about cell hydration in our earlier blog post

 - Exfoliate: A build-up of dead skin cells, dirt and pollutants on the skin is a major cause of dullness.
 Using products meant for your skin type will maintain the skin and there won’t be any need for exfoliation.

 - What you take, and what you don’t: Excessive alcohol consumption and smoking are known to accelerate skin ageing, and hence cause dullness of the skin.
 A poor diet means that your skin doesn’t get enough nutrients to function optimally.
 This means a loss of efficiency of natural skin renewal.